damianhakert/damianhakert.github.io/source/posts/2016-11-18-joining-gitlab-how-did-i-knock-the-door-and-got-it-opened.html.md

 Now, six months after joining the team, and seven months after publishing my first community post, I'm the Community Writers lead and the Technical Editor of the GitLab Blog, as member of the Content Team.

-I keep doing what I love, with a company culture that I love, with fellow colleagues that I love.
+I keep doing what I love, within a company culture that I love, with fellow colleagues that I love.
 And that's us!

 The thing to get a job at GitLab is simple: contribute!
 When you do, you can prove your value, present your work, know the team, and fall in love with GitLab - the company and the product.